bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 The `previousSibling()` method steps are to [traverse siblings](https://dom.spec.whatwg.org/#concept-traverse-siblings) with [this](https://webidl.spec.whatwg.org/#this) and previous.

-[TreeWalker/previousNode](https://developer.mozilla.org/en-US/docs/Web/API/TreeWalker/previousNode "The TreeWalker.previousNode() method moves the current Node to the previous visible node in the document order, and returns the found node.
+[TreeWalker/previousNode](https://developer.mozilla.org/en-US/docs/Web/API/TreeWalker/previousNode 'The TreeWalker.previousNode() method moves the current Node to the previous visible node in the document order, and returns the found node.
 It also moves the current node to this one.
-If no such node exists,or if it is before that the root node defined at the object construction, returns null and the current node is not changed.")
+If no such node exists,or if it is before that the root node defined at the object construction, returns null and the current node is not changed.')

 In all current engines.